ualberta-cmput301/ualberta-cmput301.github.io/content/general/labs.md

 # Lab Things Go Here

+Lab material is on [Google Drive](https://drive.google.com/drive/folders/1bFzss045P-FRPCSXZpzdlLyLCHm29f4y?usp=drive_link) or eClass.

+You must be logged into your UA account to access the Google Drive.

-The lab things should go here.
-We are still in the process of moving them from eClass.
+We are in the process of moving things to Google Drive, so if its not on eClass check there.